peroboy1-ai/ETP-protocol/docs/README.md

-# ETP Documentatie
+ETP Documentation

-Deze map bevat alle technische documentatie van het ETP‑protocol.

-## Overzicht
+This folder contains all technical documentation of the ETP protocol.

+Overview
-- `http3-etp-architecture.md` – Lagenoverzicht HTTP/3 en ETP
+http3-etp-architecture.md – Layer overview of HTTP/3 and ETP

-- (meer documenten volgen)
-## Documentatie
+(more documents coming soon)

 - [HTTP/3 en ETP – Parallel Lagenoverzicht](docs/http3-etp-architecture.md)